oam-dev/spec/README.md

 In Open Application Model, we propose an app-centric approach instead:

-- Application first - build the platform around a self-contained app model, where operational characteristics are also part of app definition, free of infrastructure here.
+- Application first - build the platform around a self-contained app model, where operational features as part of app definition, free of infrastructure here.
 - Clarity and extensibility - an open standard to modularize your platform capabilities into reusable pieces, with freedom to bring your own abstractions and implementations.
 - Runtime agnostic - a consistent experience to deploy and operate your apps across on-prem clusters, cloud providers or even edge devices.

-> **NOTICE:** The current working draft of OAM specification (0.2.x release) is under pre-beta release, which means the specification is still under development but will keep backward compatibility for any further change.
+> **NOTICE:** The current working draft of OAM specification (0.2.x release) is under pre-beta release, it's still under development but will keep backward compatibility for any further change.

 ## Introduction

 _"Developers think in terms of application architecture, not of infrastructure."_

-Open Application Model defines a series of standard but extensible building blocks to model micro-service applications, with day 2 operations as part of the application definition.
-This enables platform builders to create platforms around a unified model, with app-centric mindset by default, and essentially changes building platforms into developing modularized components and traits for the application.
+Open Application Model defines a series of standard but extensible abstractions to model micro-service applications, with operation features as part of the application definition.
+This enables platform builders to create runtime-agnostic systems around a unified model, by developing modularized components and traits, and essentially serve their customers (e.g. developers) with app-centric mindset by default.

 ![How it works](assets/how-it-works.png)

 ### Team-centric and separation of concerns